0xWryth/CLIAgeOfWar/README.md

 ## Documentation

-In the `/doc` folder, you can find a brief report that explains the design choices and which contains the class diagram, screenshots...
+In the `/doc` folder, you can find a brief [report](./doc/Rapport_CLIAgeOfWar.pdf) that explains the design choices and which contains the class diagram, screenshots...

+If you have installed [doxygen](https://www.doxygen.nl/manual/install.html), you can also generate the HTML documentation with :

+`doxygen doc/Doxyfile` (at the project's root)

+and view it by pointing a HTML browser to the `index.html` file located in the `doc/doxygen` output directory.

+Otherwise, the most recent release also includes the generated documentation.